influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/gitArtifact.md

 withCloneDirectory(cloneDirectory)
 ```

-Directory to clone the repository.
-We clone complete directory because GitArtifact is not limited to any specific Git service providers.
-Hence we don't use any specific git provider client.
+"Directory to clone the repository.
+We clone complete directory because GitArtifact is not limited to any specific Git service providers.\nHence we don't use any specific git provider client."

 ### fn withFilePath